bit-git/psirt_checker/README.md

 **Note:** There are 2 scripts.
 1. psirt-check-csv.py

 **psirt-check-csv.py** - takes a text file as intput with verion numbers.
 See [input.txt](https://gitlab.com/ochohan/ciscosupportapi/-/raw/master/psirt-checker/input.txt) for an example.
-Prints summary and Saves details in a CSV file. -d/--detail flag can be set to print the detail output on the screen.
+Prints summary and Saves details in a CSV file. </br>**-d/--detail** flag can be set to print the detail output on the screen.

 2. psirt-check-version.py

-**psirt-check-version.py** - takes version number as a command line argument.
-Prints the summary and details if -d/--detail flag is set.
+**psirt-check-version.py** - takes version number as a command line argument. <</br>**-d/--detail** flag can be set to print the detail output on the screen.

 ## Requirements